yaravind/old-gitbooks/algebraic_data_types.md

 - It is not always possible to enumerate all possible values of a type, for e.g. `Color`.
 This is where the sum and product types are helpful.

 ## Sum Types
+- All the values of a sum type are clearly expressed as a sum of all of its value constructors.
+- Sum types provide individual value constructors for each and every value of that type.
+-  Examples: Season, Boolean

 ## Product Types